noobymatze/wicket-html-dsl/README.md

 # Wicket HTML DSL

-This project was an attempt at implementing a DSL in the spirit of [kotlinx.html][1] for [Apache Wicket][2], which, while allowing to embed (and thus reuse) existing components, would eliminate the need for separating markup and behavior, thus eliminating the need for managing `wicket:id`s.
+This project was an attempt at implementing a DSL in the spirit of [kotlinx.html][1] for [Apache Wicket][2].
+Its goal was to allow embedding (and thus reusing) existing components, while eliminating the need for separate markup files and therefore eliminating the need for managing `wicket:id`s.
 Take a look at the following [example](#Example) to get an idea of how that might have looked.

 However, due to the nature of Wicket, working with repeaters, such as `ListView`, becomes [problematic](#Problem).
 While it is possible to